 The Exhibitor may commence assembly work on the dates set for the assembly, the date of which will be announced on the trade fair website no later than 30 days before the first day of the fair; the Organizer may also order the discontinuation of works if it considers that they violate the Regulations of the venue or threaten the order or safety of persons or property.
 Before starting the assembly of the stand, the Exhibitor is obliged to submit for acceptance the technical design of the stand with projections and visualization, at the latest 21 days before the first assembly day of the Fair.

+Individual stands made by the Exhibitor himself requires prior authorization by the Organizer.
 For individual stands, the date of commencement of assembly will be given by the Organizer 30 days before the first day of the Fair.

-The Exhibitor who ordered an undeveloped space is required to submit in writing within 21 days before the first assembly day of the Fair the following details of the company constructing the stand: name, address, NIP, personal list of employees authorized to enter the area of PTAK WARSAW EXPO - with an indication of the person responsible for contacts with the Organizer, as well as the stand design in individual development.
+The Exhibitor who ordered an undeveloped space is required to submit in writing within 21 days before the first assembly day of the Fair the following details of the company constructing the stand: name, address, NIP, personal list of employees authorized to enter the area of PTAK WARSAW EXPO - with an indication of the person responsible for contacts with the Organizer, as well as the stand design in individual development along with a layout and visualization.

 In the case of assembly or disassembly within the time other than specified by the Organizer, it is necessary to obtain the consent of the Director of the Technical Department and pay an additional fee of PLN 80 net which is increased by VAT rate in accordance with applicable regulations / hour - stand inside the halls, PLN 40 which is increased by VAT rate in accordance with applicable regulations / hour – outdoor stands.